Many golfers deal with arthritis or degenerative joint disease. GOLFFOREVER helps you relieve arthritis pain to keep playing your best golf.

 A very common misconception is that this is a disease which attacks at random and progresses once it begins.
 This is simply not true.
 Osteoarthritis/DJD/DDD happens naturally as we age.

 Our joints slowly begin to wear down from use.
 Everyday movements like bending, twisting, and—yes—swinging a golf club, have an impact on our bodies.

 The degree to which this wear-and-tear or arthritis occurs depends on things like how you move, your weight, and your genetic predisposition.

-However, there is good news regardless of your relationship with arthritis.
+If you are a golfer and have arthritis, there is good news.
 You can control it through your behavior and consistent measures to counteract its effects.

-In the mild to moderate stages of arthritis in the extremities, and mild to moderate, and even severe, stages of arthritis in the spine, pain can be significantly or totally reduced by strengthening muscles that support the affected joints and learning to move in ways that put less force through those joints.
+In the mild to moderate stages of arthritis in the extremities, and mild to moderate, and even severe, stages of arthritis in the spine, pain can be significantly or totally reduced by strengthening muscles that support the affected joints.
+You can also learn to move in ways that put less force through those joints.

 More good news:

-With GOLFFOREVER, you can begin taking the right steps toward making the necessary changes and following the right instruction.
+With GOLFFOREVER, there are custom golf exercises that can help you make the necessary changes and follow the right instruction.